 E-bike start-up Zoomo shaping the future of the delivery economy

-Sydney-based start-up, Zoomo is accelerating its expansion into new categories and locations, further electrifying Australia's light electric vehicle (LEV) fleet and increasing its presence in international markets, to decarbonise the delivery economy.
+Sydney-based start-up Zoomo is accelerating its expansion into new categories and locations, further electrifying Australia's light electric vehicle fleet and increasing its presence in international markets, to decarbonise the delivery economy.

-Rapid design improvements mean that LEVs will increasingly outpace cars and vans in the delivery of meals, post, parcels and groceries.
-LEVs are forecast to lead the charge in reducing emissions, with two and three-wheeled EVs predicted to abate more carbon emissions than standard/four-wheeled EVs until 2040.
+Rapid design improvements mean that light electric vehicles (LEV) will increasingly outpace cars and vans in the delivery of meals, post, parcels and groceries.
+LEVs are forecast to lead the charge in reducing emissions, with two and three-wheeled EVs predicted to abate more carbon emissions than standard and four-wheeled EVs until 2040.

 Further championing the uptake of e-bikes is the wave of new companies emerging in the on-demand grocery delivery sector, providing 10-15 minute order-to-door delivery.
 Zoomo estimates the value of this services segment alone grew by $14 billion through the pandemic, enabled by efficient transport modes such as e-bikes.

 Zoomo is meeting this demand head-on with its unique “full stack” model which allows businesses to deploy and manage large fleets of carbon-friendly e-bikes at scale, supported by features like same-day servicing and anti-theft technology.
 While Zoomo initially built its products to service the demands of gig workers in the food delivery industry, businesses and fleet managers are increasingly attracted to its quality commercial vehicles, on demand service, flexible financing and tech-enabled security features.

 read our insight

 The Innovation Fund has made a substantial impact in a short period of time, investing in innovative companies which are capitalising on exciting new cleantech opportunities to help lower our emissions.Read more